Goodridge v. Department of Public Health: Reaction and first same-sex weddings

 Republican Governor Mitt Romney responded to the SJC's February 2004 statement that civil unions were an insufficient response to its ruling in Goodridge with a statement supporting an amendment to the Massachusetts state constitution to overrule the court's decision.
 His statement said, "the people of Massachusetts should not be excluded from a decision as fundamental to our society as the definition of marriage."
 On February 24, President Bush for the first time endorsed a Federal Marriage Amendment to the U.S. Constitution that would define marriage as the union of a man and a woman but allow the states the option of creating other legal arrangements for same-sex couples.
 Same-sex marriage took on national importance as public officials in several jurisdictions allowed more than 7,000 same-sex couples to wed, including San Francisco (February 12 – March 11); Sandoval County, New Mexico (February 20); New Paltz, New York (February 27); Multnomah County, Oregon (March 3); and Asbury Park, New Jersey (March 8).

 The legislature took no action either to implement Goodridge or block its implementation before the state began issuing marriage licenses to same-sex couples on May 17, 2004.
 News coverage of that day's events in Massachusetts was extensive, though limited outside the United States.
-The three major networks lead their evening news shows with wedding coverage and it was lead story in the Washington Post and the New York Times.
+The three major networks led their evening news shows with wedding coverage and it was lead story in the Washington Post and the New York Times.

+However, despite being acknowledged as the first U.S. state supreme court ruling to officially legalize gay marriage, Goodridge would not be the first time a U.S. state supreme court made such a ruling which found that excluding same-sex couples from marriage was discriminatory, with the Hawaii Supreme Court also previously making a similar ruling in 1993.